 To discourage management from taking excessive or inappropriate risk, several measures within FCR's compensation structure have been implemented.
-For example, the risk oversight function involves the Board and its Committees, and a substantial portion of the senior executive officers' compensation is "at-risk" with variable vesting periods which serves to align their interests with those of shareholders as a substantial portion of their compensation is directly affected by FCR's performance over time.
+For example, the risk oversight function involves the Board and its Committees, and a substantial portion of the senior Executive Officers' compensation is "at-risk" with variable vesting periods which serves to align their interests with those of shareholders as a substantial portion of their compensation is directly affected by FCR's performance over time.

-Our ESG Roadmap identifies several areas of potential risk where we will be focusing significant effort over the next several years, including climate risk, data privacy, cyber security, and pandemic planning.
+Our ESG Roadmap identifies several areas of potential risk where we will be focusing significant effort over the next several years, including climate risk, data privacy, cyber security, and updates to pandemic planning policies.